snehabalaji/Rna_Splicing_Demos/index.md

 `bcftools norm -f reference.fasta -o out.vcf in.vcf`

 ### Usage
-MMSplice can be used in a Google Collab environment, which is offered on the project’s GitHub page.
+MMSplice can be used in a Google Colab environment, which is offered on the project’s GitHub page.
 To use MMSplice (the non-tissue specific version), the model can be run with the various input files in a set of commands like this:
 ```
 dl = SplicingVCFDataloader(genome_version, fasta, vcf)
 ```